 - Quinoa Salad with Avocado

 Quinoa shrimp salad with baby greens, cucumbers, radishes, and honey lemon vinaigrette.

-- 1/2 cup uncooked quinoa
+- 1/2 cup dry quinoa

-- 2 cups fresh baby spinach
+- 2 cups fresh baby spinach, roughly chopped

 - 1/2 cup sliced English cucumber